seanogdev/vue-scanner/README.md

 ### Options

 - `-O, --output <output>`: Specifies the output file.
-If not provided, the program will use the default output file specified in the configuration.
+If not provided, the program will use the default output file specified in the configuration (`./vue-scanner-report.json`).

-- `-P, --no-prop-stats`: If this option is set, the program will not collect prop statistics.
-By default, prop statistics are collected as specified in the configuration.
+- `-P, --collect-prop-data <boolean>`: If this option is set to `false`, the program will not collect prop statistics.
+By default, prop statistics are collected as specified in the configuration (`true`).

-- `-S, --no-slot-stats`: If this option is set, the program will not collect slot statistics.
-By default, slot statistics are collected as specified in the configuration.
+- `-S, --collect-slot-data <boolean>`: If this option is set to `false`, the program will not collect slot statistics.
+By default, slot statistics are collected as specified in the configuration (`true`).

-- `-L, --no-location-stats`: If this option is set, the program will not collect file location statistics.
-By default, file location statistics are collected as specified in the configuration.
+- `-L, --collect-location-data <boolean>`: If this option is set to `false`, the program will not collect file location statistics.
+By default, file location statistics are collected as specified in the configuration (`true`).

 ## Limitations